UBIEEE/Salty_Capybara_Proposal_Example/README.md

 - Battery(6 - 20V)(Probably 9V is safe),
 - Sensors: [Proximity, Gyroscope(Idk), Motor]
     - Proximity = Can be used to determine how far a micromouse is from a wall.
 Can detect "wall" without bumping into a wall.
-    - Gyroscope = Helps detect the angle of rotation
+    - Gyroscope/Magnetometer(Still Narrowing Down) = Helps detect the angle of rotation
     - Motor = To help the micromouse move(Article suggests 200RPM - 400RPM).(Higher RPM = Faster but harder to control)
     - Diameter of Wheel: 9.5mm(Small) but we'll see what size we get.
     - Battery =